mwhapples/BrailleBlaster-NG-docs/manual.md

 To reformat a table:

 1. Go to Actions \> Reformat Table.
-2. A pop-up window opens that reads "Reformatting a table will convert the table formatting to plain text.
-Are you sure you want to continue?"
+2. A pop-up window opens that reads “Reformatting a table will convert the table formatting to plain text.
+Are you sure you want to continue?”
 Click Yes to continue or No to cancel.
 3. When Yes is clicked, a new window opens, displaying a list of styles.
-Select a style to have all the table text reformatted into that style.\
+Select a style to have all the table text reformatted into that style.
     ![Select window to reformmat table](reformattable.PNG "Select window to reformmat table")
 4. Click Ok to confirm the style choice and reformat that table into normal text.